theislab/cross_system_integration/cross_system_integration/readme.md

 ## Training suggestions

+For examples of how to train the model, see the benchmarking script https://github.com/theislab/cross_system_integration/blob/main/notebooks/eval/cleaned/run_integration.py

+The model expects as input normalized and log+1 transformed expression.
+We recommend using as _system_ any covariates corresponding to substantial batch effects and as _covariate keys_ any other covariates to be corrected for, such as batches (samples or datasets) within systems.

 The model hyperparameters are for reproducibility set to defaults used for development.
 However, in practice the following parameters should be used instead of defaults:

 For model and module (passed via model):